kevsmith/test_flows/docs/README.md

 ```

 Custom event data are automatically mapped to flow parameters, if any exist.
 Flows receiving custom events can also use `@trigger_on`'s `mappings` attribute
 to rename event data fields to match parameters.
-See [this](./examples/basic_parameters.md) link for a detailed example.
+See [this](./examples/advanced_parameters.md) link for a detailed example of mapping event fields to parameters.

 ## Examples